-- 3337 Nineteenth Century French Novel: Later Period A study of the French novel during the last half of the nineteenth century.
-Emphasis on the naturalistic and realistic movements.
-Prerequisite: French 3202. - 3341 Modern French Drama - 3357 Advanced Composition and Grammar Review Oral and written composition on topics of current interest; correspondence and commercial letters.
+- 3341 Modern French Drama The French drama from the end of the eighteenth to the end of the nineteenth centuries.
+Combines previous courses 3336 and 3340.
+Prerequisite: French 3202. - 3357 Advanced Composition and Grammar Review Oral and written composition on topics of current interest; correspondence and commercial letters.
 Prerequisite: French 3202. - 3358 Contemporary French Literature Emphasis on the novel with some attention to the contemporary drama.
-Study of such authors as Proust, Romains, Saint-Exupéry, Gide, Camus, Cocteau, Giraudoux, Anouilh, etc. Picrequisite: French 3202. - 3377 The History of French Poetry: A Survey - 3490 SEMINAR - Prerequisite: Six hours of advanced French. - 3491 Advanced Reading Course: SEMINAR Prerequisite: Six hours of advanced French.
+Study of such authors as Proust, Romains, Saint-Exupéry, Cide, Camus, Cocteau, Giraudoux, Anouilh, etc. Prerequisite: French 3202. - 3377 The History of French Poetry: A Survey - 3490 SEMINAR

+Prerequisite: Six hours of advanced French. - 3491 Advanced Reading Course: Seminar Prerequisite: Six hours of advanced French.